mayfan/maynara.com/src/pages/blog/2019-11-17-if-you-think-you-can-design-a-user-experience-and-prototype-it-in-5-days-you’re-right.md

           that could help Valeria to achieve her goals.
     title: Research
   - backgroundColor: '#E2E2E2'
+    column:
+      - content: >-
+          Valeria was spending too much time researching the classes and activities she was interested in and still couldn’t find all the information she wanted (e.g. booking classes that are not too busy or almost full).

+          My first sketches helped me to highlight some tools I thought would be important so I could build my first prototype and iterate it during some user testing interviews.
     title: >-
       Day 2 – 9AM: Sketching my first ideas and preparing for the first testing session